-Prior to 1971 when use of DDT compounds was banned, approximately 1700 metric tons of DDTs were discharged into the PVS through wastewater outfalls (USEPA).
-Including all DDT inputs, on the order of 2000 metric tons of DDTs have been discharged into the coastal ocean off southern California.
-Because DDT residues found in the vast majority of the SCB sediments contain a high percentage of p,p '-DDE, the flux of total DDT is currently estimated at ~ 1 metric tons per year.
-As mass fluxes likely have decreased with the decline in DDT production/discharge since the 1970s (Steinberger et al. 2003), a total of 10 metric tons is a reasonable estimate for DDTs that have entered the global oceans from the SCB.
-This amount corresponds to a 0.14 pg/L contribution to the global oceanic DDT concentration if these DDTs are evenly distributed in the upper 200 m of the water column, or roughly 18% of the background concentration measured in the North Pacific by Iwata et al. (1993).
+PVS through wastewater outfalls (33).
+Including all DDT inputs, on the order of 2000 metric tons of DDTs have been discharged into the coastal ocean off Southern California.
+Because DDT residues found in the vast majority of the SCB sediments contain a high percentage of p, p'-DDE, the flux of total DDT is currently estimated at \sim 1 metric ton per year.
+As mass fluxes likely have decreased with the decline in DDT production/discharge since the 1970s (34), a total of 10 metric tons is a reasonable estimate for DDTs that have entered the global oceans from the SCB.
+This amount corresponds to a 0.14 pg/L contribution to the global oceanic DDT concentration if these DDTs were evenly distributed in the upper 200 m of the water column, or roughly 18% of the background concentration measured by Iwata et al. in the North Pacific (24).
 If correct, the SCB has indeed been a significant source of DDTs to the global environment.